expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 ### Option 1: Generating VAPID keys

-Expo server can help you generate the VAPID public/private key pair.
+Expo's server can help you generate the VAPID public/private key pair.
 Simply type the following command in your project directory.
-The generated key will be automatically stored on Expo server.
+The generated key will be automatically stored on Expo's server.

 ```bash
 expo push:web:generate --vapid-subject <vapid-subject>